 There were no health and safety regulations in place back in the 1800s, so Tinker’s Shaft used to be supported by just a few wobbly stones and a couple of pieces of dampened wood.
 But don’t worry, you’re not going to fall down into the mine!
 We recently restored Tinker’s Shaft to give our guests a unique (and safe) perspective of the mine shaft directly below.

-Tinker’s Shaft is located at the exit of the Masson Cavern.
+Tinker’s Shaft is located at the exit of the Masson Cavern adjacent to the public footpath through the SSSI.
 The viewing platform is also precisely located to give our visitors another incredible vista of the Derbyshire Dales.
 One not to be missed!

 Use the interactive map below to explore Tinker's Shaft before you visit.